duoan/SiQ_VL/README.md

 bash scripts/train_stage_1.sh
 ```

-The script automatically:
+The script performs the following automatic configurations:
-- Detects host type (MacBook, AWS p4d, etc.)
+- Detects the computing environment (e.g., MacBook, AWS p4d instances)
-- Sets appropriate hyperparameters for Stage 1
+- Sets appropriate hyperparameters for Stage 1 training
-- Configures distributed training if needed
+- Configures distributed training when multiple GPUs are available
-- Freezes LLM and trains only the projector
+- Freezes the language model and trains only the projection module

 #### Manual Training